Can physiotherapy help Achilles Tendinopathy?

 The role of physiotherapy in treating Achilles tendinopathy is to treat the pain, manage the inflammation (if it is present), address the factors that are putting abnormal strain on the Achilles tendon, and re-train the body so that the Achilles tendon can function properly during physical activity.
 The physiotherapist will conduct a thorough physical assessment to come up with an evidence-based treatment plan that may include some of the following interventions:

-• education (cause of the problem, goals of treatment, what to do, what to avoid, tips on home management)
+- Education (cause of the problem, goals of treatment, what to do, what to avoid,

 It is better to address this issue sooner rather than later.
 If the condition becomes chronic (lasting 3 months or more), it can significantly impact physical activity.
 A registered physiotherapist can help so that your Achilles tendinopathy does not become your Achilles heel!